Trump tariffs could cost as well as create U.S. steel jobs

 On the winning side of President Donald Trump’s plans to impose a 25 percent tariff on imported steel are U.S. steel mills with excess capacity that can be restarted, albeit with a significant delay, to meet increased demand.
 On the losing side are steel makers that rely on the import of specialty steel products not manufactured in the United States.

-Bob Miller, chief executive officer of the U.S. operations of Novolipetsk Steel PAO (NLMK.MM), knows exactly how his business and workers will be affected - and it is not good news.
+Bob Miller, chief executive officer of the U.S. operations of Novolipetsk Steel PAO, knows exactly how his business and workers will be affected - and it is not good news.

 If Trump’s steel tariffs are imposed without exemptions, Miller says Russia-based Novolipetsk Steel will shelve plans to invest $600 million to add capacity at factories in Pennsylvania and Indiana and lay off hundreds of American steel workers.
 Within three to four months the company would have to cut 50 percent of the 1,200 steel workers it employs today because it would run out of raw materials, he said, adding that if customers refuse to accept higher prices, the company’s U.S. “business case could disappear.”